watem-sedem/watem-sedem/docs/choices.rst

 An infrastructural measure that traps an amount of transported sediment is called a buffer.
 These measures can be simulated in the model by enabling the Include buffers option.
-By enabling this option the `buffer map filename` becomes mandatory in the ini-file.
-Next to this raster, the ini-file must contain the variable `number of buffers` and a seperate section for every buffer in the buffer map.
+By enabling this option the :ref:`buffer map filename <buffermap>` becomes mandatory in the ini-file.
+Next to this raster, the ini-file must contain the variable :ref:`number of buffers <nrbuffers>` and a seperate section for every buffer in the buffer map.
 In every buffer section in the ini-file some variables must be given.

 The Include buffers option adjusts the routing in the pixels.
-All pixels within a buffer with the buffer :ref:`extension id <extension_id>` are routed to the outletpixel of the buffer.
+All pixels within a buffer with the buffer extension id are routed to the outletpixel of the buffer.
 This outletpixel in the bufferraster is marked with the buffer id.
-The amount of sediment that flows out of the bufferoutlet is reduced with the :ref:`trapping efficiency <PTEFBuffer>` of the buffer.
+The amount of sediment that flows out of the bufferoutlet is reduced with the trapping efficiency of the buffer.
+The buffer extension id, buffer id and trapping efficiency are explained at the :ref:`buffer data section <bufferdata>`.

 .. _includeditches: